Dick van Dijk

 Dirk Wouter Johannes "Dick" van Dijk (15 February 1946 – 8 July 1997) was a Dutch professional footballer who played as a forward for FC Twente and Ajax Amsterdam.
 He was a member of Ajax's European Cup victory in 1971.
 He earned seven caps for the Netherlands national football team.

 Club career

-Dick van Dijk grew up in Gouda and played football in his youth in the local amateur club.
+Dick van Dijk grew up in Gouda and played football in his youth at local amateur club ONA.
 When he was sixteen, he met coach Hans Croon of SVV, with whom he played in the Second division.
-Van Dijk was the top scorer for the club in 1966 when SVV won promotion to the First Division.
+Van Dijk was the top scorer for the club in 1966 when SVV won promotion to the First Division, thanks to van Dijk scoring a hattrick against NOAD.
 He was invited to the Dutch youth team and the Dutch military team.
 The scoring ability of the young star attracted the interest of FC Twente, but the asking price of 200,000 guilders was too much.
 A less impressive season ensured that the transfer fee a year later had dropped to 70,000 guilders, with Van Dijk joining FC Twente in the summer of 1967.